suhaschowdary/bert_humor/README.md

 3. pytorch multi-label classification for [jigsaw toxic comment classification](https://github.com/lonePatient/Bert-Multi-Label-Text-Classification)

 ## Conclusion
-Thanks Qordoba for sending the humor detector challenge and providing the ideas to start with!! :D
+Thanks Qordoba for sending the humor detector challenge and providing the ideas to start with!! :smiley: :smiley: